VAR logo English

 Evolution

-The process of evolution features heavily in the list in the first paragraph in this section.
+Biological evolution features heavily in the list in the first paragraph in the previous section.
 Life in general, and RNA life in particular, does indeed seem to be easy to get started (NS, 20-Aug-2016; NS, 24-Apr-2010, p6) early on the newly-formed planet (NS, 25-Sep-2021, p14).
 Drake's equation continues to be revised (NS, 03-Oct-2020, p36; NS, 25-May-2013, p6) complete with revised definitions of the habitable zone (NS, 29-Aug-2020, p46; NS, 08-Jun-2013, p40) and abiogenesis zone (NS, 30-Mar-2019, p14).
 Even though life predates the emergence of the first cell membranes (NS, 27-Jul-2019, p7) it is not clear how three, subsequent, major leaps (structural integrity, metabolism and reproduction) were made at once (NS, 08-Aug-2020, p34).
 Experiments have shown, though, how self-forming vesicles can act as a rudimentary cell membrane (NS, 14-Aug-2021, p19).
-Multicellular organisms did start to emerge, and on multiple occasions within the past 2.1 billion years (NS, 08-May-2021, p13; NS, 27-Jun-2015, p11), and cells with multiple nuclei containing different DNA emerged at least one billion years ago (NS, 05-Jun-2021, p17) and notably through the internalisation of one organism by another (NS, 24-Oct-2020, p28; NS, 10-Mar-2018, p54).
-However, it is the mitochondrial event (NS, 27-Feb-2021, p23) that was the one that was a game changer (NS, 12-Jan-2019, p28), allowing a way for subsequent multicellular organisms to be powered sufficiently, despite the constraints of the second law of thermodynamics (NS, 23-Jun-2012, p32), and thereby enabling the pre-Cambrian explosion.
-Intelligence comes at an enormous energy cost (NS, 17-Jul-2004, p35), and the majority of species have evolved to work more efficiently by doing without it, relying instead on instinctive, hard-wired behaviour.
-Even so, the evolution of intelligence appears to have been fairly easy, with its independent emergence on this planet several times (NS, 14-May-2022, p42).
+Multicellular organisms did start to emerge, and on multiple occasions within the past 2.1 billion years (NS, 08-May-2021, p13; NS, 27-Jun-2015, p11), and cells with multiple nuclei containing different DNA emerged at least one billion years ago (NS, 05-Jun-2021, p17).
+The mitochondrial event (NS, 27-Feb-2021, p23) was the one that was a major turning point (NS, 12-Jan-2019, p28), allowing a way for subsequent multicellular organisms to be powered sufficiently, despite the constraints of the second law of thermodynamics (NS, 23-Jun-2012, p32), and thereby enabling the pre-Cambrian explosion.
+Intelligence comes at an enormous energy cost (NS, 17-Jul-2004, p35), and the majority of species have evolved to work more efficiently by doing without it, relying instead on instinctive, hard-wired behaviours.

-It seems that carbon-based life is relatively easy to get started, and quickly too (as supported by the fossil record on this planet, and suggested by the Miller-Urey experiment).
-It seems, too, that Intellegent complex life is relatively easy to evolve from unintellegent complex life (as supported by the multiple appearances on this planet, in the great apes, dolphins, crows/parrots and octopuses).
-The really difficult step appears to be the evolution from simple life to complex multicellular life; the mitochondial event, or its equivalent, might have been such a fluke as to make ours the only planet in the universe to have succeeded past this step.
-As an extra thought, even if it has happened multiple times, each instance can still feel alone in the universe, where the communication distances are too great, they exist(ed) at a different time, or one or other is something basic, and not up to the processing necessary to communicate (communications, memory, and processing).
+It seems that carbon-based life is relatively easy to get started, and quickly too (as supported by the fossil record on this planet, and suggested by the Miller-Urey experiments).
+It seems, too, that intelligent, complex life is relatively easy to evolve from unintellegent complex life (as supported by the multiple appearances on this planet (NS, 14-May-2022, p42), in the great apes, dolphins, crows/parrots and octopuses).
+The really difficult step appears to be the evolution from simple life to complex multicellular life; the mitochondial event, or its equivalent, might have been such a fluke as to make ours the only planet in the universe to have succeeded past this step (the half-life of it not happening is very long).
+There could be evidence, though, that perhaps such events of the internalisation of one organism by another (NS, 24-Oct-2020, p28; NS, 10-Mar-2018, p54) have not been so uncommon in the past, after all.

 Top of the evolutionary tree

-The second law of thermodynamics arises in the human mind, where we decide to stop tracking components individually, and only take the bulk, black-box average behaviour.
+The second law of thermodynamics arises in the human mind, when we decide to stop tracking components individually, and only take the bulk, black-box average behaviour.
 However, plants and animals are demonstratably able to anticipate the seasons and the diurnal changes of our planet.
 Sieves, ratchets, and semi-permeable membranes are the unthinking devices that do the statistical averaging (smoothing over the false positives and negatives) and effectively treat the environment in a statistical, bulked parameter sort of a way (with no conscious observer required).
 It is the interaction of the organism with the environment that leads to the notion of there being a flow to thermal time (NS, 06-Jul-2019, p32).
 Each living cell manages to achieve a reduction of entropy within the cell membrane, keeping it all well away from thermodynamic equilibrium, through repair and growth (and cell division) albeit at the cost of having to take in low-entropy nutrients from outside, and to expel high-entropy waste products back out again.
 (The downside for any organism being particularly good at doing this is that, ipso facto, it looks like a source of low-entropy nutrients for the next organisms up in the food chain.)

-This is graphically true of the herbivores that usurp the bodies of the plants, and the carnivores that usurp the bodies of the herbivores.
-At the head of this chain, though, the photosynthesing plants take high entropy nutrients and produce low entropy sugars, via endothermic reactions that involve the capturing of the energy in sunlight.
-If, Hofstadter-like, colonies of insects can be contemplated that have more intellegence than their component parts, then so too, Attenbrough-like, could networks of plants, or bacteria even (and ultimately, on to the Giai hypothesis).
+So, it is really the plants that are doing all the heavy lifting on our planet.
+If, Hofstadter-like, colonies of insects can be considered to be super-organisms that have more intellegence than their component parts, then so too, Attenbrough-like, could networks of plants, or bacteria even (and ultimately, on to the Giai hypothesis).
 Of all the living organisms on this planet, the clade that has dominated this planet since the demise of the dinosaurs is the Angiospermae (the flowering plants).
-They are so successful that they have enslaved two classes (insects and mammals) into doing their work for them (pollination and seed dispersion, and as David Attenborough noted on the role of elephants, forest clearance).
+They are so successful that they have enslaved two classes (insects and mammals) into doing their work for them (pollination and seed dispersion; plus, as David Attenborough noted on the role of elephants, forest clearance).
 One particular family (the grasses) has focused on enslaving one particular species (Homo sapiens) to turning over vast swathes of land to its propagation (lawns and parks, but mainly fields of wheat, maize and rice).

 Possible measures for the fourth law of thermodynamics